 When the body’s endocannabinoid system is depleted, plant compounds can work as substitutes to help supplement and promote balance in the body.
 One of the best ways to substitute a lack of endocannabinoids is to introduce plant cannabinoids — the amazing compounds that are unique to the cannabis plant.

 The most popular cannabinoid is delta-9 THC.
-It has a powerful action on the endocannabinoid system and provides the well-known some of the well-known effects of cannabis.
+It has a powerful action on the human endocannabinoid system and provides the well-known some of the well-known effects of cannabis.
 While THC is the most studied cannabinoid to date, there are dozens of cannabinoids with positive health benefits that scientists are beginning to uncover.
 Currently gaining the most popularity is the non-intoxicating CBD, which can provide a slew of health benefits without the intoxicating effects of THC.